Without Cutting Off Your Thumb!

 Chestnuts are harvested in the fall.
-When cooked, they add a sweet, meaty taste to stuffing and stews.
-Traditionally, chestnuts are a popular addition to the Christmas menu.
+When cooked, they add a sweet, meaty taste to stuffing and dressings as well as stews and soups.
+Traditionally, chestnuts are a popular addition to the Christmas menu but also used in Thanksgiving stuffings with turkey.

 If you are foraging, just ensure that you are collecting the edible variety, the sweet chestnut.
 Horse chestnuts, also called conkers and buckeyes, are not edible.
 The sweet chestnut variety always has a pointed tip.
 Its toxic relative bears no such pointed end on its brown shell.